 2. Fish Sauce

 Need a substitute specifically for dark miso paste?
 Try ½ tsp fish sauce to sub 1 tbsp of miso.
-Dark miso bursts with prismatic flavors of umami, salty, tangy, pungent with a hint of sweetness.
+Dark miso bursts with prismatic flavors of umami, salty, tangy, and pungent with a hint of sweetness.
 Made of fermented anchovies and salt, fish sauce exhibits a very similar flavor profile.
 Zhuzh it up with a dash of rice vinegar if your dish needs more acidity.

 3. Fermented Soybean Paste or Doenjang